FROM FORMULA 1 TO

 No, though cars are still running using Zytek electronics

 Yes, and there are many cars that have benefitted from the motorsport attitude of “constantly striving for performance advantage”.
-These include products from Jaguar, Aston Martin, Bentley, Rolls Royce, and Dodge
+These include products from Jaguar, Aston Martin, Bentley, Rolls Royce, and Dodge who have benefited from our electronic control units.

 Over the years, systems were used in both forms of motorsport, hence demonstrating ultimate performance and consistency